noahehall/node-globals/readme.md

 ## why are we here?
 - dont you hate importing and requiring your constants and lib functions all over the friggin place?
-  + include constants and functions one time:
+  + include namespaced constants and functions one time:
     - on the server, e.g. server.js
     - in the main client thread, e.g. client.js
     - in worker thread, e.g. rootWorker.js